A Legacy of Golf Excellence

 When Broadmoor East opened in 1918, it was the highest golf course in the United States at 6,400 feet in elevation.
 In 1948, Robert Trent Jones, Sr. was hired to design an additional nine-hole course.
 Jones' new nine-hole course joined with nine of Ross' original holes, opened in 1952 as the new East Course.
 The first nine holes of the original Ross 18 became known as the "Back Nine."

 In 1964, Robert Trent Jones, Sr. was asked to come back and design nine new holes in addition to redesigning nine holes of the original course, forming the West Course.
-In 2006, the Mountain Course, originally designed by Arnold Palmer, re-opened, renovated and reconfigured by Nicklaus Design.

 “Long Jim” Barnes was the first professional at The Broadmoor.
 He was the highest paid pro in the world at the time making $15,000 for the summer.
-Barnes was followed by the great English professionals, James Gullane and Jimmy Thompson.
+Barnes was followed by the great professionals, James Gullane and Jimmy Thomson.
 Ed Dudley was Head Professional here in the summer and Augusta National in the winter from 1941 until 1957 when he took on the job full time at The Broadmoor until his passing in 1963.
 Besides his 15 PGA Tour wins, Dudley was known for his famous students, including President Dwight Eisenhower, singer Bing Crosby and comedian Bob Hope.
 Dow Finsterwald served as The Broadmoor’s head golf professional for 28 years.
 An 11- time PGA champion and former Ryder Cup captain, he simultaneously served as PGA of America vice president.
 Still spending summers in Colorado Springs, Dow is a member of the Colorado Sports Hall of Fame.